By the Healthcare Marketing Team at Square Meters Digital

 Local Search and Reputation Management

-• Encourage patients to post service-based reviews (e.g. “friendly team,” “clean clinic”).
+- Encourage service-based reviews (“friendly team,” “clean clinic”)

 Advertising Without Overpromising